mworion/MountWizzard4/docs/source/explain_windows.rst

 Hemisphere Windows
 ------------------
+The hemisphere window is on of the central windows for model building.
+It is oriented to a ALT/AZ view from your observation location.

 .. image:: _static/window_hemisphere_raw.png
     :align: center
     :scale: 71%

 Hemisphere Full
 ^^^^^^^^^^^^^^^
+It shows the horizon, the selected model points, celestial and slew paths for the mount, align stars (for polar and ortho alignment) and much more.

 .. image:: _static/window_hemisphere_full.png
     :align: center
     :scale: 71%

 Hemisphere Slew
 ^^^^^^^^^^^^^^^
+If you are in normal operation mode, clicking in the hemisphere window will open a popup window to slew to the selected coordinates.
+The value of the coordinates of the mouse pointer is shows under Views / Coords.

 .. image:: _static/window_hemisphere_slew.png
     :align: center
     :scale: 71%

 Hemisphere Points
 ^^^^^^^^^^^^^^^^^
+Once you added model build points, you will see the actual valid points numbered in the hemisphere window.
+If Slew path is checked, the slew path between the points is shown.
+In the picture below no "auto delete below horizon" is checked.
+Therefore some model points are below the horizon line.
+If checked, MW4 will remove them automatically.

 .. image:: _static/window_hemisphere_points.png
     :align: center
     :scale: 71%

 Hemisphere Points Edit
 ^^^^^^^^^^^^^^^^^^^^^^
+Changing the operation mode to "Edit Build Points" will change the point color to pink of all points.
+Now you can add new build point with a left mouse click and remove point with a right mouse click.
+When deleting, MW4 will search for the closest point to the mouse pointer.

 .. image:: _static/window_hemisphere_points_edit.png
     :align: center
     :scale: 71%